Revised targets for 2018/19 and 2019/20 and our latest specific equality duties report

 - Revised target 2: To produce a report on what equality information is gathered by reference to protected characteristics and identify key gaps in information gathering processes that may be valuable in identifying differences in access to healthcare or health outcomes for different protected characteristics (2018/19 quarter 1 or 2).

 - Revised target 3: To produce a report on what steps can be taken to improve the use of equality data already gathered prior to the implementation of any new information standard(s) for gathering equality information (2018/19 quarter 2/3).

 - Revised target 4: To update the interim report in light of the ONS White Paper and, the subsequent legislation in relation

 Equality objective 6: To improve the recruitment, retention, progression, development and experience of the people employed by NHS England to enable the organisation to become an inclusive employer of choice.

-Target 2: To implement and report progress against the NHS England response, as an employer, to the Workforce Race Equality Standard (WRES) and Workforce Disability Equality Standard (WDES) (2017-2020).
+- Ongoing target 2: To implement and report progress against the NHS England response, as an employer, to the WRES and WDES (2018/19-2019/20).

 - Ongoing target 3: To actively engage with, promote, support and encourage the work of the NHS England staff networks (BME, LGBT+, Disability and Wellbeing (DAWN) and Women’s Development Network) and recognised trade unions to ensure the lived experience of NHS England staff, represented by these networks and partners, directly contributes to improvement actions and organisational policy development (2018/19 and 2019/20).

 - Ongoing target 4: To ensure that the experience of NHS England staff, as measured via the NHS England staff survey and other relevant staff feedback mechanisms, is reviewed for variations based upon protected characteristics and for improvement actions to be taken (2018/19 and 2019/20).